 Here’s a few quotes from the book, that I found interesting:

-Relax... there are lots of techniques (lazy loading, identity map...) to improve performance if it's an issue.
-But optimizing the UI for database performance is weak, and will more than likely cause you to build a crippled UI layer before even hitting the lower layers.
+Relax… there are lots of techniques (lazy loading, identity map…) to improve performance if it’s an issue.
+Optimizing the UI for database performance is weak, and will more than likely cause you to build a crippled UI layer before even hitting the lower layers.

-It can be pointless to try to find solutions to a problem that doesn't exist.
+It is sub-optimal to solve a problem that doesn’t exist.